 What does it mean to have gum pockets?

 Typically the first indication that you have gum pockets comes when a dentist or dental hygienist slides that little measurement-probe between your teeth and gums and reports how deep your gum pockets are.
-When gum cells start detaching from the tooth, the little collar at the gum line deepens enough to form a pocket and can proceed right down to the periodontal ligaments that hold the tooth in place.
+When gum cells start detaching from the tooth, the little crevice stating at the collar of the gum line deepens enough to form a pocket and can proceed right down to the periodontal ligaments that hold the tooth in place.
 There’s usually no visual indication—the gums continue to lie against the tooth, even though they’re losing their attachment—and there’s usually no pain associated with the gradual deepening of a pocket.
 But it is a manifestation of periodontal disease (“around the tooth” disease) which started off as gingivitis (literally an inflammation of the gums from gum infection).
 Gum pockets should be taken seriously and addressed to prevent tooth loss.

 All expressions of periodontal disease and gingivitis share the same underlying dynamic, even though the most effective way to address each particular manifestation can be a little different.

 General dynamic of gingivitis: typically this means that a chain of events has led to your gums being infected.
 Plaque-forming bacteria have collected at the gum line (where the teeth and gums meet), gathered yeasts and other materials, and formed a soft mat of biofilm called plaque, to more effectively reproduce and absorb nutrients from the food in your mouth.
 The plaque gives off acidic wastes and calcifies into a hard mineral deposit called tartar (or calculus) that is “cemented” firmly onto the teeth.
-The acid-soaked calculus irritates the gums and forms lesions through which bacteria can enter and infect the interior of the gums.
+The acid-soaked calculus irritates the gums enough to cause lesions through which bacteria can enter and infect the interior of the gums.
 The body’s response to the infection is inflammation, an attempt to kill the invading bacteria, but infected gums cells also die in the process.

 Let’s see how Good-Gums can help!